-Our planning function is carried out in partnership with South Cambridgeshire District Council through the Greater Cambridge Shared Planning Service.
-We set local policy and manage development in line with Government policies laid out in the National Planning Policy Framework.
-The current Cambridge City Local Plan was adopted in 2018.
+Greater Cambridge Planning Service policy and development control adopted in 2018.
 It includes a suite of policies to help ensure that new development in the area reduces its environmental impact by minimising carbon emissions, flood risk, pollution and pressure on resources such as water and helping to protect and enhance biodiversity.
-We are developing a joint Biodiversity Supplementary Planning Document that expands on policies to ensure that biodiversity is adequately protected and enhanced throughout the development process.
-Our planners have been able to work with developers and communities using these policies to secure good outcomes for nature, as demonstrated at Trumpington Country Park and Hobson's Park.
+We have recently adopted a Biodiversity Supplementary Planning Document (2021) that expands on policies to ensure that biodiversity is adequately protected and enhanced throughout the development process.
+Our planners have been able to work with developers and communities using these policies to secure good outcomes for nature, as demonstrated at Trumpington Meadows Nature Reserve and Hobson's Park.